-Please join us for the second annual event for a Chinese (lunar) New Year Celebration and remembrance to those who have gone beyond.
-This is the year of the Horse, Element is Wood.
+恭禧發財 Gong Xi Fa Cai !
+Please join us for the fourth annual event for a Chinese (lunar) New Year Celebration and remembrance to those who have gone beyond.
+This is the year of the FIRE Monkey.

-It is also the event we recognize our completed goals and wishes by coloring in our Daruma’s other eye pupil and sending him to the beyond in the joss paper fire and installing a new Daruma with a single pupil of this year’s wishes or goals.
+It is also the event we recognize our completed goals and wishes by offering our Daruma to the beyond in the joss paper fire and installing a new Daruma by coloring in one eye as setting the goal (traditional Daruma process).

 Every Saturday we offer early morning zazen (seated meditation), morning service, a brief drop-in meditation instruction at 8:30 am.
 And again zazen at 9:25 am.
 Dharma talk at 10:15 am followed by tea and cookies.

 Please join us this Saturday for this celebration and we hope to see you often!